 Ricotta Gnocchi - Takes less time to make and much lighter than traditional potato gnocchi.
 The dough comes together quickly with no resting time required.

 Gnocchi freezes well so make some extras!
-Spread the gnocchi out on a sheet pan and place in the freezer until firm.
+Spread the gnocchi on a sheet pan and place in the freezer until firm.
 Transfer to a freezer bag or container.
-Frozen gnocchi can be put directly into boiling water to cook.
+Frozen gnocchi can be placed directly into the boiling water to cook.

-Drain ricotta cheese in a strainer set over a bowl while you gather your ingredients ( to drain excess liquid).
+If ricotta has a lot of liquid: Drain ricotta in a strainer set over a bowl while you gather your ingredients to drain excess liquid.

-Add 1 cup flour at a time and mix until a soft dough forms ( amount of flour will depend on how wet the ricotta is).
+Using your hands, knead until a soft dough forms (don’t over mix).
+The amount of flour will depend on how wet the ricotta is.

 Divide the dough into few pieces and roll into ropes on a floured surface.
-Cut each rope into 1-inch pieces, and place on a floured baking sheet.
+Cut each rope into 1-inch pieces.
 (Can press down with a back of the fork to get groove marks)

 Once water comes to a boil, add some salt.
 Add gnocchi and cook until they float to top, cooking in batches if needed.
 Use a slotted spoon to transfer into the sauce.

 Stir about 1/2 cup of the pasta water to sauce.
 Taste and add salt, pepper and parmesan cheese as needed.
 Garnish with parmesan cheese and optional herbs before serving.